Fighting Charges With a

 While many people envision domestic violence as something a man does to a woman, it can also occur in same-sex relationships and in male/female relationships, the woman can also be the abuser and the man can be the victim.

-Charges Filed in Domestic Violence Cases
+Charges Filed in San Diego Domestic Violence Cases

 Once you are arrested, you should not try to reason with or confront a victim or witness because this may lead to more charges, such as witness or victim intimidation, particularly if a restraining order is already in place.
-You should instead get in touch with a skilled Vista domestic violence defense attorney as soon as possible.
+You should instead get in touch with a skilled Vista domestic violence defense attorneys as soon as possible.

-The two most commonly filed domestic violence charges are corporal injury to a spouse or inhabitant and domestic battery.
-Corporal injury to a spouse or inhabitant can be a misdemeanor or felony and occurs when someone injures their partner, even if the injury is only minor.
+The two most commonly filed domestic violence charges in San Diego County are corporal injury to a spouse or inhabitant and domestic battery.
+Corporal injury to a spouse or inhabitant can be a misdemeanor or felony and occurs when someone injures their intimate partner, even if the injury is only minor.
 Just throwing an object at someone or restraining them in a way that causes injury can qualify.
 As a top Vista spousal abuse attorney, I can often convince the prosecutor to file these charges as a misdemeanor, rather than a felony, punishable up to four years in prison as opposed to the maximum one year jail sentence a misdemeanor carries.

 Domestic battery charges are always misdemeanors and are thus less serious than corporal injury charges.
 Domestic battery occurs when someone uses force or violence against their partner.
 This charge may also be filed if someone was emotionally abusive and threatened to act in a violent manner.
 The victim does not need to be injured for domestic battery charges to be filed.

-In most of these cases, you will likely be forced to take part in mandatory counseling, community service and may be issued a restraining order to stay away from the victim.
+In most of these cases, you will likely be forced to take part in mandatory counseling, community service and may be issued a domestic violence restraining order to stay away from the victim.
 You will also permanently lose your right to bear arms and a conviction will also affect your right to serve in the U.S .
 Military or as a police officer.

 How A Vista Domestic Violence Lawyer Can Help You